-Every provision for appropriate, safe, learning conductive behavior over an entire school year cannot possibly be anticipated in a handbook.
-The school administration will address the unforeseen as necessary.
-Any actions needed will be communicated to the parents before commencing.
-The Board of Education's review, council, and directives will be sought in those instances warranted.
+Every provision for appropriate, safe, and learning-centered behavior throughout an entire school year cannot possibly be anticipated in this handbook.
+The school administration will address any unforeseen circumstances as they occur.
+Any actions to be taken will be communicated to the parents before they are administered.
+The Board of Education's review, counsel, and directives will be sought in those instances warranted.